TeYuanLiu/teyuanliu.github.io/content/blog/etcd.md

 -   Adding learner
     -   A learner is a node that only does data replication.
-    -   It does not participate in any voting.
+    -   It doesn't participate in any voting.
     -   The leader doesn't wait for a learner's acknowledgement of the `AppendEntries` before commiting the WAL entry.
     -   This increase read throughput without sacrificing write latency.
 -   Sharding